 - Separation agreements: If both members of a couple agree on the need to separate, they can do so with a formal separation agreement.
 Separation agreements, sometimes called "legal separations," include formal agreements about issues like child custody, child and spousal support, the division of assets, equitable distribution and all other issues incident to a divorce.
 North Carolina law does not require separation agreements, just physical separation.
 However, separation agreements can be a useful tool when separated spouses cannot rely on informal agreements.

 - Child custody/visitation: Many parents want to know what their rights are in terms of child support and custody even before beginning the divorce process.
 Our lawyers can answer your questions in a fully confidential setting.
+We will also aggressively fight for your rights as a parent.

 - Alimony and post-separation support: These forms of spousal support are sometimes available to the dependant spouse.
+With an eye for detail, we will make certain the language in these forms represents your interests and needs.

 - Equitable distribution: Under North Carolina law, marital property and debts are usually divided equally.
 However, in certain circumstances an unequal distribution may be warranted.
 Our attorneys fight for a fair result in property division negotiations.